posted in → Articles

 Gal 2:1-2, 6-7

-Paul went up to Jerusalem, where the Lord’s original disciples were to be found, to tell them what he was preaching “among the Gentiles”.
+Paul went up to Jerusalem, where the Lord’s original disciples were to be found, to tell them what he was preaching “among the Gentiles” (Gal.
+2:2).
 Obviously, it must have been different from what they were preaching to the Jews, or it would not have been necessary to go there and explain it.
-It is also obvious to me that what Paul was referring to in chapter one as “another gospel” (good news!), was the gospel given to the 12 to take to “the lost sheep of the house of Israel.”9 The final sentence of the passage puts the coup de grace to the one gospel position, clearly identifying two gospels, one given to Peter (and the other apostles with him ) for “the circumcision” (Jews); the other to Paul for the “uncircumcision” (Gentiles).
+It is also obvious to me that what Paul was referring to in chapter one as “another gospel” (good news!), was the gospel given to the 12 to take to “the lost sheep of the house of Israel.9 The final sentence of the passage puts the coup de grace to the one gospel position, clearly identifying two gospels, one given to Peter (and the other apostles with him ) for “the circumcision” (Jews, Israel); the other to Paul for the “uncircumcision” (Gentiles).
 10

-Moreover, while the two gospel’s foundation is identical (that Jesus was the Christ, the Son of the living God, resurrected from the dead), their doctrine and prescription for “the obedience of faith” is not, not by any means.
-For example, consider the difference in what Peter said to the Jews at Jerusalem, in his famous sermon in Acts 2, and what Paul preached to Jews and Gentiles at Antioch, in Acts 13:
+Moreover, while the two gospel’s foundation is identical–that Jesus was the Christ, the Son of the living God, resurrected from the dead–their doctrine and prescription for “the obedience of faith” is not–not by any means.
+For example, consider the difference between what Peter said to the Jews at Jerusalem, in his famous sermon in Acts 2, and what Paul preached to Jews and Gentiles at Antioch, in Acts 13:

 Peter: